-- Occasionally use a tool like CCleaner or Disk Cleanup to remove the temporary files wasting space on your hard drive.
+- Occasionally use tools like Disk Cleanup to remove the temporary files wasting space on your hard drive.
 You don’t have to reinstall Windows to get rid of these.

 - Take proper care of your web browser, too.
 Use a minimal selection of browser extensions.
 If you don’t use a browser extension, uninstall it — it’s just taking up system resources and slowing your browser down for no good reason.

 - Carefully select lightweight, minimal security programs.
-All you really need to install on Windows now is an antivirus app and possibly an anti-exploit app.
+All you need to install on Windows now is an antivirus app and possibly an anti-exploit app.
 With Windows 10, the built-in Windows Defender plus an anti-exploit app like Malwarebytes make a great combination.

-- Use a startup manager tool like the one included with CCleaner or the one built into Windows 8 to prune useless programs from your startup process.
+- Use a startup manager tool like the one built into Windows 10 to prune useless programs from your startup process.

 Tips for Testing Software

-If you want to test software without allowing it to mess up your system, consider installing it in a virtual machine or using a sandboxing tool like Sandboxie to isolate it from the rest of your system.
-The software won’t be able to mess with your main operating system — just your virtual machine or sandbox environment.
+If you want to test software without letting it mess up your system, consider installing it in a virtual machine or using a sandboxing tool like Sandboxie to isolate it from the rest of your system.
+The software won’t be able to mess with your primary operating system—just your virtual machine or sandbox environment.

 So When Do I Need to Reinstall Windows?

-If you’re taking proper care of Windows, you shouldn’t need to regularly reinstall it.
+If you’re taking proper care of Windows, you shouldn’t need to reinstall it regularly.
 There’s one exception, however: You should reinstall Windows when upgrading to a new version of Windows.
 Skip the upgrade install and go straight for a clean install, which will work better.
-Performing an upgrade install can result in a variety of issues — it’s better to start with a clean slate.
+Performing an upgrade install can result in a variety of issues—it’s better to start with a clean slate.

-Obviously, if your Windows system has slowed down and isn’t speeding up no matter how many programs you uninstall, you should consider reinstalling Windows.
-Reinstalling Windows may often be a faster way to get rid of malware and fix other system issues than actually troubleshooting and fixing the specific problem.
+If your Windows system has slowed down and isn’t speeding up no matter how many programs you uninstall, you should consider reinstalling Windows.
+Reinstalling Windows may often be a faster way to get rid of malware and fix other system issues than actually troubleshooting and repairing the specific problem.
 However, you should try to take better care of Windows in the future.

-If your Windows computer is running fine, you don’t need to spend hours reinstalling your operating system — even if it’s been years since you last reinstalled Windows.
-That’s a sign you’re doing a good job of taking care of your Windows system.
+If your Windows computer is running fine, you don’t need to spend hours reinstalling your operating system—even if it’s been years since you last reinstalled Windows.
+That’s a sign you’re doing an excellent job of taking care of your Windows system.

 How To Quickly Reinstall Windows

-If you are going to reinstall Windows, Windows 8 actually makes this much easier.
-Windows 8’s “Refresh Your PC” feature effectively performs a quick reinstall of Windows, removing all your installed desktop programs and any other system modifications, while preserving your personal files.
+If you are going to reinstall Windows, Windows 10 makes this much more manageable.
+Windows 10’s “Refresh Your PC” feature effectively performs a quick reinstall of Windows, removing all your installed desktop programs and any other system modifications, while preserving your personal files.
 You don’t even need a Windows disc to do this.

 If you’re using a previous version of Windows, you can reinstall Windows from a Windows installation disc or restore it from your computer’s recovery partition.
 Before you reinstall Windows from the disc or recovery partition, make sure you have backups of all your important files.
 Read our guide to reinstalling Windows for more information.

 There are other reasons to reinstall Windows.
-Maybe you really like that clean, “like new” Windows environment.
-However, if you carefully select the software you install and take proper care of your Windows system, you shouldn’t have to regularly reinstall Windows.
+Maybe you like that clean, “like new” Windows environment.
+However, if you carefully select the software you install and take proper care of your Windows system, you shouldn’t have to reinstall Windows regularly.